About Maine's Food Supplement Program (formerly Food Stamps)

 Here is some information about the Food Supplement Program in Maine.
 Find out how to qualify and how much help you can get.

 - Try our Maine Food Supplement Program Estimators.
-This easy-to-use tool helps you to figure out whether you are eligible and for how much.
+This easy-to-use tool helps you to figure out whether you may be eligible and for how much.

 - To apply online, go to My Maine Connection.
-This is recommended.
-Find your local office here.
-More information from DHHS here (including link to the "Maine Food Supplement Program Certification Manual," which the DHHS workers use to determine eligibility and grant amounts).
+Online application is recommended.
+Or, if you need more help, find your local office here.
+More information from DHHS here (including link to the detailed "Maine Food Supplement Program Certification Manual," which the DHHS workers use to determine eligibility and grant amounts).

-- If you have questions about how to use your Quest card, read: Using Your EBT Card to Get Food Stamps and TANF: Frequently Asked Questions .
+- If you have questions about how to use your Quest card, read: Using Your EBT Card to Get Food Supplements and TANF: Frequently Asked Questions.

-- For information about what you are allowed to buy with your EBT card, go to the USDA website.
+- For information about what you are allowed to buy with your Food Supplement benefits, go to the USDA website.
+More information from the USDA here.

 - FRAC (Food Research and Action Center) works at the national public policy level to fight hunger and undernutrition.
 Go there to learn more about the big political picture.